 Daisy Bates organized the "Little Rock Nine"

-On this date we remember the birth of Daisy Bates.
+On this date we mark the birth of Daisy Bates.
 She was an African American civil rights activist who coordinated the integration of the Little Rock Central High School.

 Born in 1912 in Huttig, Ark., Daisy Lee Gatson Bates never knew her parents; her mother was killed by three white men after she resisted their sexual advances.
 Her father left town, fearing reprisals if he sought to prosecute those responsible.
 Orlee and Susie Smith, friends of her parents, adopted her.
 In 1941, she married L.C.
 Bates, a journalist.
 They moved to Little Rock, AR, and established a newspaper, the Arkansas State Press; it became the leading African- American newspaper in the state and a powerful voice in the Civil Rights Movement.